pmichaillat/economic-slack/syllabus.md

 Early results should be presented in 15–20 minutes with 7–10 slides.

-+ Slide 1: review the research question & positioning of the project
++ Slide 1: review the research question & why it matters
++ Slide 2: position of the project in the literature—explain what the few most related papers have done and not done, and how your paper is going to fill this gap
-+ Slide 2: review the research method: how you will answer the question
++ Slide 3: review the research method: how you will answer the research question
-+ Slides 3–6: overview of the data, model, & method
++ Slides 4–6: overview of the data, model, & method
-+ Slides 7–9: overview of the results
++ Slides 7–9: overview of the early results
-+ Slide 10: difficulties & next steps
++ Slide 10: current roadblocks & next steps

 #### Final results

 Final results should be presented in 15–20 minutes with 7–10 slides.

-+ Slide 1: review the research question & positioning of the project
++ Slide 1: review the research question & why it matters
-+ Slide 2: review the research method: how you will answer the question
++ Slide 2: position of the project in the literature
-+ Slides 3–6: overview of the data, model, & method
++ Slides 3–5: overview of the data, model, & methodology
-+ Slides 7–9: overview of the results
++ Slides 6–9: description of the final results
-+ Slide 10: summary & next steps
++ Slide 10: summary & implications

 Presentation slides must be written in LaTeX and compiled to a PDF.